Large degree primitive points on curves: Introduction

 \subsection{Acknowledgements}

-I would like to thank Maleeha Khawaja for introducing me to the subject of primitive points on curves and providing useful references.
+I would like to thank Maleeha Khawaja for introducing me to the subject of primitive points on curves and suggesting improvements to an earlier version of this paper.
 The author was supported by the Croatian Science Foundation under the project no. IP-2022-10-5008 during this research.